djian01/nt/README.md

   Interval between ICMP ping requests in seconds.
 Default is `1` second.

 - `-s`:   **ICMP Ping Payload Size**
   Size of the ICMP ping payload in bytes.
 Default is `32` bytes.
+  Total IP Packet size = IP Header (20 bytes) + ICMP Header (8 bytes) + Payload Size (specificed with '-s')
+  Example: If Payload Size is 1472, the IP Packet size is 1500 bytes (20 + 8 + 1472)

 - `-t`:   **ICMP Ping Timeout**
   Timeout for each ICMP ping request in seconds.
 Default is `4` seconds.